-For same day trip information or cancellation, please press “5.”
+For same day trip problems, please press “5.”

 For subscription service, please press “6.”

-To use our automated service, please press “7.”
+To use our automated system, please press “7.”

-To offer a commendation or suggestion or to make a complaint, please press “8.”
+To give a commendation or make a complaint, please press “8.”

 To repeat this announcement, please press “0.”